rnmapbox/maps/docs/SymbolLayer.md

 `textOffset`

 #### Description
 Offset distance of text from its anchor.
 Positive values indicate right and down, while negative values indicate left and up.
+If used with textVariableAnchor, input values will be taken as absolute values.
+Offsets along the x and yAxis will be applied automatically based on the anchor position.

 #### Type
 `array<number>`